mcai4gl2/KickStart.Net/README.md

 * `Objects.GetHashCode` a port of Guava's `MoreObjects.HashCode` which generates a hash code for multiple values
 * `Objects.ToStringHelper` a port of Guava's `MoreObjects.ToStringHelper` which is helpful to implement `ToString` method
+* `TimeUnits` is a port of Java's `java.util.concurrent.TimeUnit` originally written by Doug Lea as part of JSR-166

 ### CollectionExtensions
 * `AddRange` adds multiple items to a `ICollection<T>`